-Introducing Bones to the Raw diet
+Introducing Bones to the Raw Dog Food or Cat Food Diet

-What bones are safe to eat?
+What bones are safe to eat with a Raw Pet Food Diet?

 We class these as non weight bearing bones, such as the bones in a chicken carcass.
 They are soft & supple providing a meal.
 Hence we sometimes refer to these as meal bones - this video perfectly illustrates this.